 Tales from Shakespeare retold by Charles & Mary Lamb, various illustrators

 9781606600429.
 A Calla Edition original with numerous black-and-white and 50 full-page color illustrations from various editions including Arthur Rackham, Edmund Dulac, W. Heath Robinson, Frank C. Papé, Charles Folkard, and George Soper.
-Cloth cover.
+Paper cover (edges quite prone to rubbing).
+OOP.

 9781606600160.
 Facsimile of an edition originally published by Hodder and Stoughton, New York and London, 1912.
 28 color plates and numerous black-and-white images.